 • Respondents rate the material of the pavement more positive when it is rough; the overall ratings are positive (23.4%) and very positive (18.3%); compared to positive (21.0%) and very positive (11.3%) when it is smooth.
+The overall percentage correctly predicted is 23.5%.

 Implementing gender in the analysis will probably result in a different outcome.
 Females are likely to rate the pavement less positive when it is rough since that decreases the ease of walking when they are wearing shoes with heals.
 Therefore, the same analysis is performed with 'Gender' as an additional independent variable.
 Material pavement only in Maastricht and gender.